Insider Selling: Reading International, Inc. (NASDAQ:RDI) EVP Sells 2,750 Shares of Stock

-Reading International, Inc. (NASDAQ:RDI) EVP Margaret Cotter sold 2,750 shares of the business’s stock in a transaction that occurred on Monday, January 31st.
-The shares were sold at an average price of $4.38, for a total transaction of $12,045.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Reading International, Inc. (NASDAQ:RDI) EVP Margaret Cotter sold 2,750 shares of the company’s stock in a transaction on Wednesday, February 9th.
+The stock was sold at an average price of $4.57, for a total value of $12,567.50.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.

 Margaret Cotter also recently made the following trade(s):

-A number of large investors have recently modified their holdings of the stock.
-Nantahala Capital Management LLC grew its stake in Reading International by 9.3% during the second quarter.
-Nantahala Capital Management LLC now owns 2,316,739 shares of the company’s stock valued at $16,148,000 after acquiring an additional 197,864 shares in the last quarter.
-Wittenberg Investment Management Inc. grew its stake in Reading International by 6.1% during the third quarter.
-Wittenberg Investment Management Inc. now owns 1,343,326 shares of the company’s stock valued at $6,797,000 after acquiring an additional 77,027 shares in the last quarter.
-Eidelman Virant Capital grew its stake in Reading International by 111.5% during the fourth quarter.
-Eidelman Virant Capital now owns 885,010 shares of the company’s stock valued at $3,611,000 after acquiring an additional 466,500 shares in the last quarter.
-Teton Advisors Inc. grew its stake in Reading International by 0.7% during the second quarter.
-Teton Advisors Inc. now owns 289,269 shares of the company’s stock valued at $2,016,000 after acquiring an additional 2,000 shares in the last quarter.
-Finally, Gamco Investors INC. ET AL grew its stake in Reading International by 11.8% during the third quarter.
-Gamco Investors INC. ET AL now owns 196,200 shares of the company’s stock valued at $993,000 after acquiring an additional 20,700 shares in the last quarter.
-41.06% of the stock is owned by institutional investors.
+A number of institutional investors have recently added to or reduced their stakes in RDI.
+Barclays PLC raised its stake in Reading International by 240.7% in the third quarter.
+Barclays PLC now owns 5,124 shares of the company’s stock valued at $26,000 after buying an additional 3,620 shares during the last quarter.
+Millennium Management LLC raised its stake in shares of Reading International by 76.2% in the third quarter.
+Millennium Management LLC now owns 17,991 shares of the company’s stock worth $91,000 after purchasing an additional 7,783 shares during the last quarter.
+State Street Corp purchased a new position in shares of Reading International in the second quarter worth about $170,000.
+Squarepoint Ops LLC raised its stake in shares of Reading International by 42.4% in the second quarter.
+Squarepoint Ops LLC now owns 28,807 shares of the company’s stock worth $201,000 after purchasing an additional 8,578 shares during the last quarter.
+Finally, Gabelli Funds LLC raised its stake in shares of Reading International by 30.7% in the third quarter.
+Gabelli Funds LLC now owns 41,600 shares of the company’s stock worth $210,000 after purchasing an additional 9,770 shares during the last quarter.
+Institutional investors own 41.06% of the company’s stock.

 About Reading International